ungoldman/init-module/README.md

 ### The "yes" option (force)

-Running `npm init -y` in an empty directory yields the following `package.json`:
+Running `npm init -y` in an empty directory with the example configuration above yields the following `package.json`:

 ```json
 {